lucia-auth/lucia/README.md

 # Lucia

-**This library is still in beta!
-While APIs have been relatively stable recently in preparation for v1.0, expect breaking changes.**
+**This library is in the release candidate phase!
+Expect version 1.0 to be released soon!**

 Lucia is a simple and flexible user and session management library that provides an abstraction layer between your app and your database.
 It's bare-bones by design, keeping